Prerendering Revamped

 We treat this initial navigations as prerenderingTraversable navigating itself, which will ensure all relevant security checks pass.

-5. When the user indicates they wish to commit the navigation and create a new user-visible top-level traversable while doing so (e.g., by pressing Shift+Enter after typing in the address bar):
+1. If the user indicates they wish to create a new user-visible top-level traversable while doing so (e.g., by pressing Shift+Enter after typing in the address bar):

-6. Alternately, when they use indicates they wish to commit the navigation into an existing top-level traversable predecessorTraversable (e.g., by pressing Enter after typing in the address bar):
+2. Alternately, if the user indicates they wish to commit the navigation into an existing top-level traversable predecessorTraversable (e.g., by pressing Enter after typing in the address bar):

-1. Activate prerenderingTraversable in place of predecessorTraversable given "push".
+1. Activate prerenderingTraversable in place of predecessorTraversable given "push", startingURL, and activationURL.

 The user might never indicate such a commitment, or might take long enough to do so that the user agent needs to reclaim the resources used by the prerender for some more immediate task.
 In that case the user agent can destroy prerenderingTraversable.